iann0036/tf-cfn-provider/docs/providers/aws/PinpointApp.md

 `MessagesPerSecond` - (Optional) The number of messages that the campaign can send per second.
 The minimum value is 50, and the maximum is 20000.

 `Total` - (Optional) The maximum total number of messages that the campaign can send.

-`End` - (Optional) The default end time for quiet time in ISO 8601 format.
-Required if `Start` is set.

-`Start` - (Optional) The default start time for quiet time in ISO 8601 format.
-Required if `End` is set.

 ## Return Values